-Interactions between medicines' developers, regulators and HTA bodies or other possible stakeholders to discuss the development plan means that evidence can be generated to meet the needs of respective decision-makers as efficiently as possible.
-This facilitates patient access to important new medicines and hence benefits overall public health.
+Interactions between medicine developers, regulators and HTA bodies or other stakeholders to discuss the development plan enable evidence to be generated to meet the needs of respective decision-makers as efficiently as possible.
+This facilitates patient access to important new medicines and benefits overall public health.

-This initiative replaces the parallel scientific advice procedure by EMA and HTA bodies which required medicine developers to contact Member States' HTA bodies individually.
+This initiative replaces the former parallel scientific advice procedure by EMA and HTA bodies, whereby medicine developers had to contact Member State HTA bodies individually.

 For more information, see Partners and networks: Health technology assessment bodies.

 The procedure is a single gateway for parallel consultations with EMA, EUnetHTA and HTA bodies on evidence-generation plans.

 The main benefits of the parallel consultation procedure include: